joelgarzatx/eCommerce/e-Commerce_01.md

-# Tools you will need to set up and get familiar with:
+# Tools you may find helpful to get familiar with:

 ## GitHub -- Version Control